 Written into bulk volume, these so-called volume Bragg gratings (VBG) can be utilized for a broad range of applications such as beam frequency filters, combiners as well as spectral stabilizers of laser diodes and diode bars.
 Inscribed directly into fused silica, they show excellent thermal stability under high power conditions.

-Written into the core of fibers, these so-called fiber Bragg gratings (FBG) offer vast application possibilities ranging from robust sensors, dispersive elements, integrated cavity mirrors for (high) power fiber lasers to compact tailored wavelength filters.
-Alternatively, so-called long period fiber gratings (LPFG) have periods in the range of 100µm to 1000µm, acting as transmission gratings, where modal content of specific modes at desired wavelengths can be transferred into other modes (e.g. cladding modes).
+Written into the core of fibers, these so-called fiber Bragg gratings (FBG) offer vast application possibilities ranging from robust sensors, dispersive elements, integrated cavity mirrors for (high) power fiber lasers to compact tailored wavelength filters for e.g. quantum optics.
+Alternatively, so-called long period fiber gratings (LPFG) have periods in the range of 100 µm to 1000 µm, acting as transmission gratings, where modal content of specific modes at desired wavelengths can be transferred into other modes.